timohuennebeck/2mrw-demo/README.md

 7. Inside the `utils/emails/client.ts` replace the `from: "onboarding@resend.dev"` with Your own email.

+we'll also need to setup resend to send supabase emails on behalf of it first, inside resend go to domains -> add an domain -> its best to use a subdomain.
+For instance, instead of using joinforj.com, use updates.joinforj.com
+Heres a setup video: https://supabase.com/partners/integrations/resend now all emails from supabase will be sent via resend

+Insert Loom Link:

 ## Supabase Setup
 To set up Supabase for your project, follow these steps: